Catboy-Riku/NyatOS/README.md

 <br />
 # Installation

-Installing NyatOS is super easy, just type ONE of the commands below into a fresh computer.
+Installing NyatOS is super easy, just type ONE of the commands below into a fresh computer,<br />
+wait for it to ask you to press enter, then it should reboot automatically into NyatOS.

 For NyatOS [Public](https://pastebin.com/jewpSesL) type:
 ```